wildREA/fileCompresSU/README.md

 - **Instant Download:** Download your compressed file immediately—no ads, no wait times, and no hidden cooldowns.

 This design ensures a user-friendly experience while maintaining a clean look and feel.

+**From developer:** It's relevant to mention that the releases are not built with any Organization- or Extended Validation (OV/EV).
+You can choose to either <a href="#installation">install</a> the application or <a href="#contributing">run it raw</a>.

+---

+## Getting Started

+Interested in exploring the application firsthand?
+Follow these simple steps to get started:

+### Installation

+1. **Download:** Head over to the [Releases](https://github.com/wildREA/computerComponentsTracker/tags) page and download the latest version.
+2. **Extract:** Unzip the downloaded folder to your preferred location.
+3. **Run Setup:** Launch `setup.exe` and follow the installation prompts.
+4. **Installation:** Click `Install` when prompted.

+Once installed, the application will automatically launch, providing you with an engaging interface that showcases a variety of cars along with their hardware statistics.
+If you encounter an "Unknown Publisher" warning, rest assured it is due to the software not being signed—a common situation with unsigned applications.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ---